ndjndj/ndjndj/README.md

 ## My goals for 2021.

+- Learn to new skill once a month.

 - Aim to Github contributions over 1500 per this year.

 - Aim to release "17-6-dishes", the application that my plan to create with ReactNative.